dogweather/forkful/content/en/google-apps-script/html-and-the-web/downloading-a-web-page.md

   \ of a web page via HTML for various purposes, such as web scraping, data\u2026"
 lastmod: '2024-03-13T22:44:59.668866-06:00'
 model: gpt-4-0125-preview
-summary: "Downloading a web page in Google Apps Script involves fetching the content\
-  \ of a web page via HTML for various purposes, such as web scraping, data\u2026"
+summary: Downloading a web page in Google Apps Script involves fetching the content of a web page via HTML for various purposes, such as web scraping, data extraction, or monitoring changes.
 title: Downloading a web page
 weight: 42
 ---